Jiun-Ting/Jiun-Ting.github.io/README.md

 ### Course Enrollment System [[**Code**]](https://github.com/Jiun-Ting/Jiun-Ting.github.io/tree/main/Course%20Enrollment)
 The system supports searching, shopping cart, course rating and recommendation.
-User could search courses with single or multiple conditions.
-Considering the hierarchical structure of courses, they could be selected and drop either as a whole or by a sub-session.
+User could search courses with single/multiple conditions.
+Considering the hierarchical structure of courses, they could be selected and dropped either as a whole or by sub-session.
 Besides, the rating function for the taken courses enables the system to generate recommended list based on their preference.
 * React.js

 ### Fitness Tracker App   [[**Code**]](https://github.com/Jiun-Ting/Jiun-Ting.github.io/tree/main/FitnessTracker)